 How long does probate take after swearing oath?

-Making sure that the details on the report showing the value of the estate are factual is very crucial.
-Once submitted, you must personally go to the probate registry or a local probate office to sign an oath swearing that the information in your application is correct.
+Making sure that the details on the report showing the value of the estate are factual is crucial.
+Once submitted, you must personally go to the probate registry or a local probate office to sign an oath swearing that the information in your probate application is correct.

 After swearing the oath, you can receive the probate or letters of administration within 10 days of accepting the oath.
 If you swore your oath at a local solicitor’s office, the probate or letters will be issued within 10 days once the probate registry has received your oath.